lyteword/chspurgeon-tod/volume-7/psalm-145.md

 **Verse 19.** (*first clause.*) God will fulfil the will of those who *fear* to disobey his will.— *Simon de Muis.*

-**Verse 19.** *Desire* is the largest and most comprehensive word that can be used; it contains all things in it...Nothing good, nothing necessary: nothing profitable, but comes under this word *"desire."* When God promises to *"fulfil the desires of them that fear him"*, he doth promise all good things; desire comprehends all that can be desired.— *Ralph Robinson.*
+**Verse 19.** *Desire* is the largest and most comprehensive word that can be used; it contains all things in it...
+Nothing good, nothing necessary: nothing profitable, but comes under this word *"desire."* When God promises to *"fulfil the desires of them that fear him"*, he doth promise all good things; desire comprehends all that can be desired.— *Ralph Robinson.*

 **Verse 19.** *He will hear their cry,* etc. A mark of a great king—he gives willing audience to suppliants.— *Johannes Paulus Palanterius.*